gherbox/my_blog_2/content/pages/about.md

 socialImage: "/media/image-2.jpg"
 ---

-I am a HPC - Machine Learning enginner at Total .
-Prior to working with Total, I worked as a data scientist for AXA a multinational insurance company.
+I am a HPC - Machine Learning enginner at Total.
+Prior to working with Total, I worked as a data scientist for AXA: a multinational insurance company.

-I completed my Master of Science in France at INP Enseeiht with a focus on Applied Mathematics and Computer Science.
+I completed my Master of Science in France at INP Enseeiht with a focus in Applied Mathematics and Computer Science.

 My current interest remains in using HPC to accelerate deep Neural Network training and scale out on multi GPUs.